 Affinity maps are then scored based on four components of value.
 These include feasibility, viability, usability and protectability.
 The scoring segregates the strategies into a go or no-go decision.

 This canvas creates a graphic depiction of a company’s relative performance across its industry’s factors of competition.
 The canvas will make sure the strategies create uncontested market space, create and capture new demand and break the value-cost trade-off.

 Step 6: Concept Maps

-Concept maps are a presentation format illustrating the main points of a new idea.
-These include the Project Name, Tag Line, Users, Features, Benefits and a Sketch of the idea.
+Concept maps are in a presentation format that illustrates the main points of a new idea.
+These include the project name, tag line, users, features, benefits and a sketch of the idea.
 The concept poster works well as an internal communication tool for further develop with all team members.

 Step 7: Action Plan

 In order to make sure the final strategies, which have proven to be valuable and needed, can be acted upon, 113 Industries works with our clients to develop an action plan.
 Elements of an action plan include leadership, budget, project timescale and approvals.